DarkaMaul/darkamaul.github.io/content/authors/alexis/_index.md

 highlight_name: true
 ---

-Alexis Challande is currently a PhD student at Quarkslab, a French middle-size security company.
+Alexis Challande obtained his PhD at Quarkslab in October 2022, a French middle-size security company.
 His research interests include _1 day_ detection applied to embedded systems, AOSP usage through with a security mindset and usage of graph theories applied to binary analysis.
-He conducts his PhD in the GRACE team at the _Laboratoire d'Informatique de l'Ecole Polytechnique_ (LiX).
+His PhD was conducted in the GRACE team at the _Laboratoire d'Informatique de l'Ecole Polytechnique_ (LiX).

+**Warning:** Alexis will be out for a sabbatical starting in December 2022.

-{{% icon name="download" pack="fas" %}} Download my {{% staticref "uploads/challande-cv.pdf" "newtab" %}} resumé{{% /staticref %}}.
+{{% icon name="download" pack="fas" %}} Download my {{% staticref
+"uploads/challande-cv.pdf" "newtab" %}} resumé{{% /staticref %}} (last updated
+in September 2022).